 As a school we will provide every student the opportunity to succeed in all aspects of life.
-To ensure academic success is achieved a broad curriculum is planned giving students the opportunity to study a variety of different subjects.
-There are extra-curricular opportunities available to all students in Year 8 every day, these clubs along with the wide variety of trips and visits we offer provide an enriching life experience which will benefit the students both in their academic studies and as a citizen of the world.
-All students will go on at least one school trip during Year 8 and will have taken part in several extra-curricular clubs.
+To ensure academic success is achieved, a broad curriculum is planned giving students the opportunity to study a variety of different subjects.
+There are extra-curricular opportunities available to all students in Year 8 every day, these clubs, along with the wide variety of trips and visits we offer, provide an enriching life experience which will benefit the students both in their academic studies and as a citizen of the world.

 We have a very strict policy about punctuality and attendance.
-We like to prepare students for the world of work.
 Each day a student misses is reflected in their progress, and absences are not taken lightly.
 Sanctions are put into place for students that are continuously late, but this is not an issue as students are aware of the expectations and meet the standards that we have.

-The use of the student planner and Show my Homework is vital this year.
+The use of the student planner, Microsoft Teams and Classcharts is vital this year.
 Please check regularly to see what homework your child has been given and any deadlines they need to meet.
-Planners should be signed on a weekly basis and Show My Homework checked on a daily basis to ensure excellent communication between you and the school.
+Planners should be signed on a weekly basis and Microsoft Teams checked on a daily basis to ensure excellent communication between you and the school.

 Head of Year 8